Qiskit/qiskit/docs/intro_tutorial1.rst

 Step 5 : Simulate the Experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Qiskit Aer is a high performance simulator framework for quantum circuits.
-It
+`Qiskit Aer <https://qiskit.org/ecosystem/aer>`_ is a high performance
+simulator framework for quantum circuits.
+It provides several backends to
-provides `several backends <apidoc/aer_provider.html>`__
-to achieve different simulation goals.
+achieve different simulation goals.

 If you have issues installing Aer, you can alternatively use the Basic Aer
 provider by replacing `Aer` with `BasicAer`.
-Basic Aer is included in Qiskit
+Basic Aer is included in Qiskit.
-Terra.

 .. code-block:: python